North Korea Fires Artillery Shells Near South Korean Islands - UrduPoint

 It said the shells fired did not even have "an indirect effect" on Baengnyeong and Yeonpyeong.

-Pyongyang's major ally and benefactor China called for "restraint" from all sides.
+Pyongyang's major ally and benefactor China called for "restraint" from all sides, while the United States urged North Korea to end its "destabilizing actions and return to diplomacy".

 Yeonpyeong, which has around 2,000 residents, is about 115 kilometres (70 miles) west of Seoul.
 Baengnyeong, with a population of 4,900, is about 210 kilometres west of Seoul.